Feudal Graph Reinforcement Learning

-where the message function $\phi^{l_r,l_h}_{1}$ regulates the exchange of information among modules at the same hierarchy level, $\phi^{l_r,l_h}_{2}$ conveys, conversely, information from the subordinate nodes, and $\gamma^{l_r,l_h}$, finally, updates the representation.
+where the message function $\phi^{l_r,l_h}_{1}$ regulates the exchange of information among nodes at the same hierarchy level, $\phi^{l_r,l_h}_{2}$ conveys, conversely, information from the subordinate nodes, and $\zeta^{l_r,l_h}$ updates the representation.
 We comment that workers (nodes at the lowest level in the hierarchy) only receive messages from neighbors in $\gG_1$, while the top-level manager simply reads from its direct subordinates.
 We remark that, in general, for each round $l_r$ and hierarchy level $l_h$ we can have different message and update functions.
 However, multiple steps of message passing can lead to over-smoothing in certain graphs~\citep{rusch2023survey}.
 In such cases, the operator in \autoref{message_vector} can be constrained to only receive messages from neighbors at the same level.
 Note that information nonetheless flows bottom-up at the initial encoding step~(\autoref{internal_1}) and top-down through goals, as discussed below.

-\paragraph{Goal generation} Once the information has been propagated, subordinate nodes receive a goal (or command) from each one of its supervisors $j\in \mathcal{P}(i)$ as: